 There’s so much Easter fun to be had for the whole family in London over the long weekend and the school Easter holidays.
 Whether you plan to overindulge in sweet treats or enjoy the (hopefully) spring fair weather or both, there’s family fun to be had over the Easter break.

-Hampton Court Palace – the Lindt gold bunny hunt has been a memorable London Easter experience at Kensington Palace in the past couple of years.
-In 2023, it moves to Henry VIII’s home of Hampton Court.
-The lure of chocolate goodies entices kids to explore the beautiful gardens and discover historical facts.
+Hampton Court Palace – the Lindt gold bunny hunt hops back to Henry VIII’s home of Hampton Court.
+The lure of chocolate bunny Easter hunt entices kids to explore the beautiful gardens and discover historical facts.

 Other favourite family walks taking place over Easter weekend: